 The first form of transport on land was, of course, WALKING!

 Then, thousands of years ago, people started to use donkeys and horses to travel and to transport things on land.
 Around 3,500 BC, the wheel was invented.
 The first wheels were simply solid discs, carved from one lump of wood.
 The wheel changed the way that people travelled and transported things.
+Before the wheel was invented, the amount of things people could transport over long distances were limited.
+Today wheels are used in many forms of transportation such as cars, bicycles and skate boards, but did you know that they are also found in clocks and pencil sharpeners.

-The Wheel The oldest wheel that archaeologists have found came from Mesopotamia, an ancient civilisation in the Middle East.
+The oldest wheel that archaeologists have found came from Mesopotamia, an ancient civilisation in the Middle East.
 It is probably more than 5 000 years old.
 The wheel is one of the most important inventions ever made, and it has helped people to travel faster and further than possible on foot.
 It has also made it possible to transport big loads.
 There are many different kinds of transportation that use wheels.
 Some are drawn by animals, like wagons and carriages, and others are drawn by people, like the rickshaw.
 Cycles also have wheels, whether it is one, two three or more.
 Since the end of the 19th century motorcars with wheels have transformed human travel forever.

 Wagons, coaches and carriages